JeffSchering/rst/README.md

 # rst
-Go script to adjust lengths of title underlines in reStructuredText files
+Go script to adjust lengths of title underlines in reStructuredText files.

 This script walks a directory tree, reads in each .rst file that it finds, and adjusts the title underline lengths if needed.
 It writes the changes back